Alexander Rončević's HYROX training secrets - straight from his coach

 The rest is built on the basics: sleep, hydration and real food.
 “Make sure you sleep well,” he advises.
 “As most people don’t even sleep properly...”
 And while recovery tech is optional, mobility isn’t.
 “That’s where most people have issues and also in their lower back and spine.
 Mobility makes life way easier and it makes you better as an athlete.”

 For Lousa, the takeaway for anyone chasing their own goals is clear: be coachable, embrace discomfort and keep learning.
-“The willingness to learn continually, the ability to recognise flaws, and the readiness to embrace challenges.
-Don´t let your ego stop you from being pushed, from learning.
+“The willingness to learn continually, the ability to recognize flaws, and the readiness to embrace challenges.
+Don't let your ego stop you from being pushed, from learning.
 That is where the most growth comes from.”

 Finding balance is crucial, says Lousa.
 “Be focused, fight for your goals, but not at all costs.
 Obsession is not a good thing.
 Alex understands that all his success comes from being happy and in a positive flow state, supported by his family and friends.
 He sees sports as a way to set a positive example and leave a lasting legacy.”